rfjakob/earlyoom/README.md

 any positive adjustments set in `/proc/*/oom_score_adj` to protect innocent victims (see below).

+#### See also
-See also: [nohang](https://github.com/hakavlad/nohang), a similar project, written in Python and with additional features and configuration options.
+* [nohang](https://github.com/hakavlad/nohang), a similar project like earlyoom, written in Python and with additional features and configuration options.
+* facebooks's pressure stall information (psi) [kernel patches](https://github.com/facebookincubator/oomd) and the accompanying [oomd](https://github.com/facebookincubator/oomd) userspace helper.
+  The patches are not not yet merged into the mainline kernel as of 2018-07-21.

 Why not trigger the kernel oom killer?
 --------------------------------------